Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators: Matrix analysis of the Active Flux method

 Thus, the quadrature induced by the diagonal mass matrix $M$ defined by \eqref{eq:central-AF-diagonal-mass} can be considered either as the chained trapezoidal rule on the complete computational domain or in each individual cell.
 In fact, transferred to the interface and midpoint nodes $u_i, u_{i,p}$ this quadrature rule directly corresponds to the diagonal mass matrix of the classical second-order SBP operator on equidistant nodes with grid spacing $\frac{\Delta x}{2}$. \end{remark}

-If we only focused on the central Active Flux method, we might stop here since diagonal norm/mass matrices offer the best structure for many types of equations.
+If we only focused on the central Active Flux method, we might stop here since diagonal norm/mass matrices offer the best structure for many types of equations, e.g., in the presence of variable coefficients or curved grids \cite{svard2004coordinate}.
 However, we are interested in the upwind version of the Active Flux method, as this version is more commonly used in practice.
 It will become clear in the following sections that we cannot use the diagonal mass matrix $M$ \eqref{eq:central-AF-diagonal-mass} for the upwind case.
 Therefore, here, we continue to explore a more general class of mass matrices.

-Among diagonal matrices, \eqref{eq:central-AF-diagonal-mass} is unique up to a scalar factor.
+Among diagonal matrices, \eqref{eq:central-AF-diagonal-mass} is unique up to a scalar factor\footnote{Since a direct proof of this fact would interrupt the flow of arguments here, we refer to Lemma~\ref{lem:central-AF-banded-mass}; requiring that $M$ be diagonal yields $m_{vv} = 0$ and $m_v = 3 m_p$, i.e., uniqueness of $M$ up to a scalar factor $m_p$.}.
 Allowing for non-diagonal $M$, a mass matrix which induces the SBP property is not unique, as we can see in the following discussion.
 The additional parameters introduced here will be required for the upwind Active Flux method.
 Firstly, the following lemma shows the non-uniqueness of a symmetric mass matrix satisfying $ M D = -D^T M$. \begin{lemma} All the symmetric, pentadiagonal matrices (up to boundary terms) which ensure that the derivative operator $D$ of the central semi-discrete Active Flux method~\eqref{eq:central-AF} is skew-symmetric with respect to $M$, are of the form

 with $m_p, m_v, m_{vv} \in \R$. \end{lemma}

 \begin{proof} Due to the alternate setting of point values and cell averages in the Active Flux method, we use the ansatz

 where $m_v$ and $m_p$ are on the diagonal of $M$ corresponding to the cell average (volume) and the point values, respectively.
 The skew symmetry $M D + D^T M = 0$ requires